MathsNL/MNL/docs/function.md

 # Function notation

 ## Assignment
-To assign a function a value, you should use a colon followed by an equality sign `:=`.
+To declare a funciton, use a colon followed by an equality sign `:=`.
 For example

 `f(x) := x^2 + 2`